ktaylor63/southeast/site/content/articles/refuges-reach-out-to-urban-visitors.md

     - 'Savannah Coastal Refuges Complex'
     - 'Savannah National Wildlife Refuge'
     - 'South Carolina'
+    - 'South Carolina Ecological Services Field Office'
 updated: 'December 28th, 2017'
 ---

-**Hilton Head Island, South Carolina** -- The hiker was in bad shape.
+**Hilton Head Island, South Carolina** &mdash; The hiker was in bad shape.
 Overweight and exhausted, she had crumpled into a sitting position along the Ibis Pond Trail at the [Pinckney Island National Wildlife Refuge](https://www.fws.gov/refuge/pinckney_island/).

 Her face turned red, almost purple.
 Sweat poured in torrents.
 Her breathing was labored.
 Heat stroke seemed imminent under the searing sun with temperatures nearing 100 degrees.

-Monica Harris and Nancy Fernandez -- mercifully -- happened by in their U.S. Fish and Wildlife Service SUV.
+Monica Harris and Nancy Fernandez &mdash; mercifully &mdash; happened by in their U.S. Fish and Wildlife Service SUV.
 They ferried the woman, her father and sister to safety.

 {{< figure class="photo-center" src="/images/pages/nancy-fernandez-and-monica-harris.jpg" alt="Two women in uniform chatting in front of a marsh." caption="Nancy Fernandez and Monica Harris share a moment at the Pinckney Island National Wildlife Refuge in South Carolina.
 Photo by Dan Chapman, USFWS." >}}